PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 ### Do Pendo and PostHog offer free trials?

 Pendo offers a free tier, called Pendo Free.
-This version is limited in scope, supporting only one web, iOS and Android application, basic features and up to 500 monthly active users.
+This version is limited in scope, supporting only one web, iOS or Android application, basic features and up to 500 monthly active users.
 After this, you must pay additional fees.

-With PostHog, it’s free to get started and all users get their first 1 million events and 15,000 sessions for free, every month.
+With PostHog, it’s free to get started, and all users get their first 1 million events and 15,000 sessions for free, every month.
 There are no other restrictions and billing limits can be used to keep usage beneath this allowance, enabling you to use PostHog for free indefinitely.

 <ArrayCTA />